-The human microbiome is a diverse and complex microbial community that resides in our gastrointestinal tracts and has been coined a forgotten target metabolic ‘organ’.
-With the advent and application of next generation gene sequencing, the microbiome has become appreciated as integral to a number of physiological functions including endocrine, neurology and acquisition of nutrition, and immunity.
+With the advent and application of next-generation gene sequencing, the microbiome has been recognised as integral to a number of physiological functions including endocrine, neurology and acquisition of nutrition, and immunity.

-As a nurse you would have undoubtedly come across spectacular claims and speculation of how the human gut microbiome is interrelated to aspects of our health, wellbeing and disease states.
-Words of wisdom and snippets of discoveries have most likely filtered your way in the form of faecal microbiota transplantation (FMT), probiotic use, and rethinking the use of broad spectrum antibiotics, to allegations that C-sections result in increased rates of autism.
+As a nurse, you would have undoubtedly come across spectacular claims and speculation about how the human gut microbiome is interrelated to aspects of our health, wellbeing and disease states.
+Words of wisdom and snippets of discoveries have most likely filtered your way in the form of faecal microbiota transplantation (FMT), probiotic use and rethinking the use of broad-spectrum antibiotics, to allegations that C-sections result in increased rates of autism.

 This article is a starting point in defining the human microbiome (MB); identifying what is known, and what continues to be further studied for clinical significance and potential application for human health and disease.